MetaMask/metamask-docs/docs/guide/ethereum-provider.md

 ## Upcoming Breaking Changes

-On **December 16, 2019**, we are introducing breaking changes to this API, which we encourage you to [read more about here](https://medium.com/metamask/breaking-changes-to-the-metamask-inpage-provider-b4dde069dd0a).
+On **January 13, 2020**, we are introducing breaking changes to this API, which we encourage you to [read more about here](https://medium.com/metamask/breaking-changes-to-the-metamask-inpage-provider-b4dde069dd0a).
 We only break APIs as a last resort, and unfortunately had to pursue this change.

 We will begin supporting the new API during the week of **November 25, 2019**.
-At that point, we will support the old and new API until December 16, after which only the new API will be supported.
+At that point, we will support the old and new API until January 13, 2020, after which only the new API will be supported.
 This update will make the MetaMask inpage provider fully compatible with [EIP 1193](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1193.md) and [EIP 1102](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1102.md) as they were written on November 6, 2019.